Who’s the best mentor?

 It depends—classic mentor answer!

 Choosing a mentor is tough.
 You want the right mix of empathy (they’ve been there) and accountability to keep you moving forward as an entrepreneur.

 A mentor’s first job is to diagnose your largest problem and then show you the best solution right now.
 But that’s the easy part.
-We use tools like the Two-Brain Dashboard and the Two-Brain Roadmap to make the diagnosis and prescription clear.
+We use tools like the Two-Brain Dashboard and the Two-Brain Growth ToolKit to make the diagnosis and prescription clear.

 The hard part is implementation.

 Our teachers have taught us that knowing the answer is the solution to any problem.
 But that’s not true.
 Knowing that you should raise your rates won’t make you profitable.
 You need to take action.